 What is the role of the Local Authority?

 The Local Authority also provides specialist teachers with specific areas of expertise to support members of staff within schools and to provide guidance and advice for parents.
 They also provide access to ‘York SEN and Disability Information, Advice & Support Service’ (formerly Parent Partnership Service) to assist parents in finding out more or in solving any problems which they might experience.
 Our Inclusion Leader works closely with all of these experts in order to ensure that the needs of every child are met appropriately.
-Contact details for York SEN and Disability Information, Advice & Support Service, which can be found at http://www.yor-ok.org.uk/families/Local%20Offer/copy-of-sendiass-for-children-and-young-people.htm or ‘phone 01904 554319/555698 or e-mail at firstname.lastname@example.org.
+Contact details for York SEN and Disability Information, Advice & Support Service, which can be found at https://www.yorksendiass.org.uk/ or you can e-mail at firstname.lastname@example.org.

 What do I do if my child has SEND and I want them to come to Scarcroft School?

-How can a parent complain if he/she is not happy?
+How can a parent complain if s/he is not happy?